-Rehab Launched the new €150,000 Visual and Performing Arts Fund for People with Disabilities and People with Mental Health Difficulties in January 2013
+Rehab Launched the new €150,000 Visual and Performing Arts Fund for People with Disabilities and People with Mental Health Difficulties in January 2013.
+Successful applicants have been informed.
+A list of successful projects will be posted shortly.

 The Rehab Group's new Visual and Performing Arts Fund will provide €150,000 over the next five years to promote careers in the arts for people with disabilities and people with mental health difficulties.